 As part of What Works, the Department of Children and Youth Affairs is facilitating a series of action learning sets for those working with children and young people.

-What Works Action Learning Sets will be delivered nationwide from October 2019 and are open to professionals working with children, young people and their families.
+What Works Action Learning Sets are being delivered nationwide from October 2019 and are open to professionals working with children, young people and their families.
 This programme of action learning sets will run on a once-off basis for one year.

 Set members are drawn from those working closely with children, young people and their families, including organisations in receipt of grant funding.
 What Works Action Learning Sets provide a creative space for those in children and young people’s services to meet one another, and to establish professional networks.

 The pilot What Works Action Learning Set was formed in July 2019, consisting of Innovation Fund grantees.